2011 Martin Luther King Jr. Day of Service Challenge Grant Recipients

 Oklahoma MLK Jr. Grant Campuses

 Cameron University utilized the MLK Challenge Model to plan and create a list of projects and match volunteers to projects based on interests and abilities.
-Sites that benefitted included the Salvation Army Thrift Store, Animal Birth Control Clinic, J. Roy Dunning Children's Shelter, Armed Forces YMCA, Lawton Food Bank and Warehouse, Habitat for Humanity, H.C.
-King Community Center, a hospice, a Salvation Army facility, Salvation Army Boys and Girls Club, Center for Creative Living, a wildlife refuge and a project to paint fire hydrants on campus.
+Sites that benefitted included the Sanctuary, Dunbar Elementary School, the Roadback, the Salvation Army, the Lawton Food Bank and Warehouse, Boys and Girls Club, and the Owens Center.

 Northeastern State University